mjfaga/dotfiles/README.md

 ### Install Homebrew formulae

 When setting up a new Mac, you may want to install some common [Homebrew](http://brew.sh/) formulae (Homebrew installed automatically by script):
 ```bash
 ./brew.sh
 ```

 ### Bootstrap script

 The bootstrapper script will pull in the latest version of your dotfiels and simlink/copy the files to your home folder.
+If you have a dotfiles-local directory sibling, configuration in that file will be recognized as well.

 ```bash
 # from ~/Projects